OSIPI/osipi.github.io/pages/pages-root-folder/task-force-4-3.md

 #subheadline: "... because we need one!"
 ---

+{:.list-title}
 **Task force aim**

-*Integrate reporting standards for ASL, DCE and DSC into an amendement to the DICOM standard*
+- Integrate reporting standards for ASL, DCE and DSC into an amendement to the DICOM standard

-Task force 4.3 is not yet active and will open once 4.1 and 4.2 are in progress

 {:.list-title}
 **Task force members**